 So when do I start to look at specializing?

 For many personal trainers, specializing in a certain area is their ultimate goal but it shouldn’t be something you need to worry about at the beginning of your career.

-While you may have an idea in your mind as to what your specialization might be one day, it’s best when you start as a personal trainer to earn your stripes working with all kinds of clients.
+While you may have an idea about your specialization one day, it’s best to start as a personal trainer to earn your stripes working with all kinds of clients.

-And there is a huge benefit to that because it exposes you to the full range of situations where you can hone your skills.
+And that is a huge benefit because it exposes you to the full range of situations where you can hone your skills.

-Who knows, it may even shed more light on an area in which you should specialize that’s different than where you originally thought you may end up.
+Who knows, it may even shed more light on an area where you should specialize differently than where you originally thought you might end up.

-We will cover specialization in greater detail later in this course, but we do have an assignment that you can complete as a way to gauge what that specialization might be.
+We will cover specialization in greater detail later in this course, but we do have an assignment you can complete to gauge what that specialization might be.

 Online training is another specialization that I cover in my course that looks into how to become a personal trainer on the web.

-To sum up this chapter, it’s important for you as someone who wants to get certified as a personal trainer to explore all your options.
+To summarize this chapter, you need to explore all your options as someone who wants to get certified as a personal trainer.